iliabylich/iliabylich.github.io/_posts/2020-01-26-evaluating-ruby-in-ruby.markdown

 1. it can be a `top` frame that wraps all the code in your file.
 All variables set in the global scope of your file belong to the top frame.
 Each parsed and evaluated file creates its own top frame.
 2. it can be a `method` frame.
 All methods create it.
 One method frame per one method call.
 3. it can be a `block` frame.
 All blocks and lambdas create it.
 One block frame per one block call.
-4. it can be a `class` frame, however it doesn't mean that instantiating a class creates it.
+4. it can be a `class` frame, however it does not mean that instantiating a class creates it.
 The whole `class X; ... end` does it.
-Later when you do `X.new` Ruby doesn't create any `class` frames.
+Later when you do `X.new` Ruby does not create any `class` frames.
 This frame represents a class definition.
 5. it can be a `rescue` frame that represents a code inside `rescue => e; <...>; end` block
 6. it can be an `ensure` frame (well, I'm sure you get it)
 7. there are also `module` (for a module body), `sclass` (for a singleton class) and a very unique `eval` frame.